pa2si/tortuga/README.md

-v 0.11.2
+v 0.11.3

 What's new:

-- favicon now excluded in middleware and displayed correctly
-- fb logo now in event Modal
+- generate Static Params is active

 Done: